Public transport in Veliko Tarnovo

+Public transport in Veliko Tarnovo, is the system of public transportation in the city of Veliko Tarnovo, Bulgaria.
+Since 2006, it consists entirely of buses.

+History

-Public transport in the town was created when the town grow after the urbanization in the middle of the 50s.
+Public transport in the Veliko Tarnovo was created, after the town saw rapid growth due to the country-wide trend of urbanization in the 1950s.

-The first line in Veliko Tarnovo was between the old part of the town and the new part of the town.
-The first bus station for connecting the town with other towns were built in the 1930s in the south part of the town near to the train station and the main roads Sofia-Varna and Rousse-Stara Zagora.
+The first line in the city, was between the old part of the town and the new part of the town.
+The first intercity bus station in the city was built in the 1930s, in the south part of town, near the city's train station.